Home » Advice » Five Reasons To Register A .CO Domain Name Now

 Save Money By Registering New Instead of Buying Used

-To put this in perspective, I recently registered the domain MyDr.co that I plan to start a medical blog on.
+To put this in perspective, I recently registered the domain MyDr.co, and I plan to start a medical blog.
 The .com version of this name could’ve sold for $500 or even $1,000 to the right buyer, but I got the .co for less than $15.

 Backed By Major Registrars and Companies

 In addition to Google, Yahoo, and other major search engines, many registrars are also starting to support .co.
-It costs registrars thousands of dollars to support each domain extension, so it’s astounding that so many companies are starting to offer .co registrations.
-Some of the major ones include GoDaddy, Register, Go.co, and Domain Monster.
+It costs registrars thousands of dollars to support each domain extension, so it’s astounding that many companies are beginning to offer .co registrations.
+Some major ones include GoDaddy, Register, Go.co, and Domain Monster.

-There are also many retailers and companies starting to use .co domain names.
-Online retailer Overstock.com started campaigning about a year ago for their O.co URL.
-The California-based clothing company Hollister has been rocking their domain Hollister.co since 2010.
-There are many more companies that use and trust .co domains to be the core of their online business.
+Many retailers and companies are also starting to use .co domain names.
+Online retailer Overstock.com started campaigning about a year ago for its O.co URL.
+The California-based clothing company Hollister has been rocking its domain Hollister.co since 2010.
+Many more companies use and trust .co domains as the core of their online business.

 It’s Short

 If you have the URL www.ushistory.org/american_revolution/women/index.html, having the .co extension instead of .org would be one less button to push.
-That doesn’t sound like a whole lot, but it allows visitors to come to your site one second earlier.
+That doesn’t sound like a lot, but it allows visitors to visit your site one second earlier.
 In the case of my domain name, MyDr.co, having the .co instead of .com makes the whole domain six letters instead of seven.
-Plus, MyDr.com just looks longer.
+Plus, MyDr.com looks longer.

 It Sounds Cool, Flows, and Sticks

-In addition to being short, the .co domain names just sound cool.
-Hollister’s company name is actually Hollister Co. so they can simply tell their customers to visit www.hollister.co instead of www.hollister.com or www.hollisterco.com.
-This not not only sounds cool, but it goes along with their branding, it makes it easier to remember (since “Hollister Co.” is printed on all of their clothes), and it seems more custom.
+In addition to being short, the .co domain names sound cool.
+Hollister’s company name is Hollister Co., so they can tell their customers to visit www.hollister.co instead of www.hollister.com or www.hollisterco.com.
+This sounds cool, goes along with their branding, and makes it easier to remember (since “Hollister Co.” is printed on all their clothes).
+It also seems more custom.

 It’s Over To You